 Poverty housing is the ‘mark’ of poverty and it keeps people poor, dependent and vulnerable, for generation after generation.

-Habitat for Humanity believes that enabling everyone to have a safe, decent place to live is catalytic in breaking the cycle of poverty.
+Habitat for Humanity believes that enabling everyone to have a safe, decent place to live is catalytic in building a pathway out of poverty.
 Everyone has a right to clean water, an education or healthcare, and we believe everyone also has a right to a safe, decent home.
 We champion that right, and to make poverty housing a matter for conscience and action.

 But we do more than champion rights: We take practical action.
 We partner with communities in housing need to find appropriate, permanent, long-term solutions to their particular housing issues.